emacs-eask/cli/docs/content/en/Getting Started/Quick Start.md

 ```

 {{< hint danger >}}
-💡 Make sure the dependency you add are available in the package archives!
+💡 Make sure the dependencies you add are available in the package archives!

 Or else you would get an error **`package-name-' is unavailable**!
 {{< /hint >}}

 ## Step 8: Install dependencies

-Now we can install dependencies we have specified in the **Eask**-file:
+Now we can install the dependencies we have specified in the **Eask**-file:

 ```elisp
 $ eask install-deps